Loss-making Areva bets on cost cuts, EDF cooperation, China

 He said the crisis was due to deficient management of big reactor projects and Areva's failure to adapt to a weaker global market following the 2011 Fukushima disaster when a massive earthquake and tsunami caused meltdowns at Japanese reactors.

-Areva plans to boost competitiveness with annual cost savings of 1 billion euros (726 million pounds) by 2017 and aims to reach profit levels comparable to those of its main competitors within three years.
+Areva plans to boost competitiveness with annual cost savings of 1 billion euros by 2017 and aims to reach profit levels comparable to those of its main competitors within three years.

 "This plan will require unprecedented efforts to adjust the group to the reality of its markets," Areva said.